jupyter/jupyter/docs/source/what_is_jupyter.md

 Notebooks are not just for Nasa scientists either: Students, hobbyists, and business people commonly use the fast, interactive workflows in JupyterLab to make notebooks that help solve everyday problems.
-You can use them to explain your own ideas to others, to learn, to automate tasks at home or work, visualize complex information, and more.
+You can use them to explain your own ideas to others, to learn, to automate tasks at home or at work, visualize complex information, and more.

 When someone uses the term "notebook", they might be referring to: